awendland/reddit-wallpaper/README.md

 ### Attribution and License

 This program is heavily based off of the work done by [@rconradharris](https://github.com/rconradharris) for [reddit-background](https://github.com/rconradharris/reddit-background).
-This program was created because the desired use case was not covered by reddit-background, particularly that only one spaces background at a time could be changed.
-Furthermore, OSX provides a simple mechanism for rotating through wallpaper images in a folder, so this program was created to integrate with that existing OS functionality.
+This program was created because the desired use case was not covered by reddit-background, particularly that the background could only be changed for one of the user's spaces.
+Furthermore, OSX has a built in mechanism for rotating through wallpaper images in a folder, so this program was created to integrate with that existing OS functionality.

-This program is licensed under the MIT License, which can be viewed at [LICENSE.txt](LICENSE.txt?raw=true)
+This program is licensed under the MIT License, which can be viewed at [LICENSE.txt](LICENSE.txt?raw=true).